 In establishing levels of compensation, the NEO's performance, level of expertise, responsibilities, length of service to the Corporation and comparable levels of remuneration paid to executive officers of other companies of comparable size and development within the mineral exploration and mining development industries are considered as well as taking into account the financial and other resources of the Corporation.
-During the last financial year, the Corporation's management conducted a survey of six junior mineral exploration peer companies with market capitalizations ranging from \$9.3 million to \$111.0 million and examined the levels of compensation paid to the CEO, President, CFO, Vice-President of Exploration and directors of such companies.
-The companies included in the survey were Eurasian Minerals Inc., Evrim Resources Corp., Miranda Gold Corp., Mirasol Resources Ltd., Revelo Resources Corp., and Riverside Resources Inc.
+In its last financial year, the Corporation conducted a survey of 11 junior mineral exploration peer companies with market capitalizations ranging from \$1.1 million to \$304.0 million and took into consideration the levels of compensation paid to the CEO, President, and Vice-President of Exploration of such companies.
+The companies included in the survey were: